-Meet the enthusiastic and friendly team behind Nevis Radio.
-We currently have two staff and about 50 volunteers committed to making the station the best it can be!
+We currently employ two members of staff and have around 40 volunteers who are committed to making the station the best it can be, to keep you entertained and informed 24/7.

 John Weller- Chairman/ Head of Music/Presenter